vtexdocs/help-center-content/docs/known-issues/en/the-installments-request-at-the-gateway-to-a-merchant-other-than-the-marketplace-is-always-done-with-saleschannel-1.md

 ---
-title: The installments request at the gateway to a merchant other than the marketplace is always done with salesChannel = 1
+title: 'The installments request at the gateway to a merchant other than the marketplace is always done with salesChannel = 1'
 id: Xo2YO6ZM9Jj0ONZjXrrrJ
 status: PUBLISHED
 createdAt: 2022-03-27T21:08:39.176Z